cran/BayesMultMeta/README.md

-# BayesMultMeta - Objective Bayesian meta-analysis
+# BayesMultMeta - Bayesian Multivariate Meta-Analysis
 This package implements the methods developed in [[1]](#1)

 To simulate samples from the posterior using the methods developed in the paper you simply need to run